The Best German Dividend Stocks

 - The best British dividend stocks (Best UK dividend stocks)

 - The best French dividend stocks

 The German Stock Market:

-However, what might not be so well known is the high number of listed stocks, albeit the market is a bit fragmented.
-Frankfurt Stock Exchange, Deutsche Börse, has currently 310 companies in “prime standard” and 140 companies in “general standard”.
+However, the high number of listed stocks might not be so well known, albeit the market is a bit fragmented.
+Frankfurt Stock Exchange, Deutsche Börse, currently has 310 companies in “prime standard” and 140 companies in “general standard”.
 Additionally, there exist several hundred other stocks on other exchanges.

 German withholding taxes

 If you’re a dividend investor you need to check out the withholding taxes.
 Most countries (except the UK, Singapore and Hong Kong) have withholding taxes.
 This is a tax that is “withheld” by your broker and later transferred to the local IRS.
 The standard rate is normally between 15 to 35%.
 In effect, this is double taxation of the same income as the company’s profits have already been taxed.